ericbeland/benchmark_time/README.md

 # BenchmarkTime

 Benchmark the execution time of an arbitrary block of code.
-Specify concurrent threads and number of execution loops for more robust sampling.
+Specify concurrent threads and number of execution loops.

 ## Installation